 Consider pulling in at Kinglake, for a meal or drinks at the famous Kinglake Pub, or visiting Fondata 1872 for a hearty feed in Kangaroo Ground, which wins rave reviews for its fantastic food and stunning location.
 You could also take in panoramic views from the Kangaroo Ground War Memorial Tower.

 And before you get to Phillip Island, Maroondah Reservoir Park is worth a look, particularly if you bring a picnic!
 With huge gardens, native animals, birds and walking tracks, this is a great spot to relax.

-After stopping in Kinglake for a well earned rest, take the 13km sprint south along Heidelberg-Kinglake Road towards the township of St Andrews.
-The curves are tight and traffic conditions vary, also be cautious of wildlife and take your time enjoying the northern fringes of Kinglake National Park.
+After stopping in Kinglake for a well-earned rest, take the 13km sprint south along Heidelberg-Kinglake Road towards the township of St Andrews.
+The curves are tight and traffic conditions vary, so be cautious of wildlife and take your time enjoying the northern fringes of Kinglake National Park.